blokdots & ProtoPie

 To test your interactions, do the following:

-Scan the QR code from the Live View or type the IP address.
+Scan the QR code that blokdots will show when hovering above the ProtoPie icon in the lower-left corner or type the IP address.
 The ProtoPie Player component will change to green once it is set up.

 2. Connect ProtoPie Studio with ProtoPie Player